DUNE-DAQ/daq-buildtools/docs/README.md

 In order to access the applications, libraries and plugins built in your `./build` area during the above procedure, the system needs to be instructed on where to look for them.
 This is handled by the `dbt-setup-runtime-environment` script which was placed in MyTopDir when you ran `dbt-create.sh`; all you need to do is the following:
 ```
-dbt-setup-runtime-environment
+dbt-workarea-env --refresh
 ```

-Note that if you add a new repo to your work area, after building your new code - and hence putting its output in `./build` - you'll need to run the script again.
-Also note that `dbt-setup-runtime-environment` is a superset of `dbt-setup-build-environment` in that if it sees that `dbt-setup-build-environment` hasn't already been sourced, it will source it for you.
+Note that if you add a new repo to your work area, after building your new code - and hence putting its output in `./build` - you'll need to rerun `dbt-workarea-env --refresh`.

 Once the runtime environment is set, just run the application you need. listrev, however, has no applications; it's just a set of DAQ module plugins which get added to CET_PLUGIN_PATH.